valet-customers/labs/readme.md

 # Welcome to Valet labs!
 These Valet labs let you test-drive Valet by bootstrapping the environment of your choosing.
-The steps to get started with the Valet labs are:
+To get started:
 1. Get access to Valet and create your own GitHub Repository.
 See [Prerequisites](#prerequisites) below.
 2. Bootstrap your environment.
 The default page of the lab of your choosing will detail how to configure and run the action to bootstrap the environment.
 Currently these labs support [Azure DevOps](azure_devops).
 3. Run Valet via Codespaces.
 The codespace has docker running and will update to the latest Valet environment.